 Besides the two DIY methods which are discussed in detail below, there is also the option of hiring a background check agency to perform this search.
 Most background check agencies simply search all available public records on an individual, and bankruptcy records will show up as part of many background checks.

-How to Find Bankruptcies on Public Records Using PACER (Public Access to Court Electronic Records)
+How To Find Bankruptcies on Public Records Using PACER (Public Access to Court Electronic Records)

 Using the PACER system is by far the easiest and quickest way to find bankruptcy records…and it is very inexpensive.
 About a dime for each search.
 The Public Access to Court Electronic Records system (PACER) is maintained by the US Courts and contains case information for virtually any federal court case.
 The only exception is cases that are sealed, which is fairly rare.